NeuCLIR/neuclir.github.io/index.md

 *Last Updated: 2 May 2024*

-The TREC Neural Cross-Language Information Retrieval (NeuCLIR) track is a shared task that studies the impact of neural approaches in cross-language information retrieval.
+The Neural Cross-Language Information Retrieval (NeuCLIR) track is a [TREC](https://trec.nist.gov/) shared task that studies the impact of neural approaches in cross-language information retrieval and generation.

 You can participate in the shared task by submitting a retrieval or generation system for evaluation.
 Once completed, the track provides reusable test collections for future investigations.